GoblinArchives/LiminalHorror/adventure writing resources/Third Party Print Support.md

 ---
 layout: default
 title: Third Party Print Support
-nav_order: 1
+nav_order: 6
 parent: Adventure Writing Resources
 ---

-# Print Support for your Liminal Horror aAdventures
+# Print Support for your Liminal Horror Adventures

 ## Goal
 To create a sustainable way to help bring more LH adventures to print without being a large upfront cost to creators.